Domino's Pizza profit in line despite stormy U.S. winter

 Revenue rose 8.7 percent to $453.9 million during after sales at stores open at least one year gained 4.9 percent domestically and 7.4 percent internationally.

-Companies ranging from McDonald’s Corp to Olive Garden and Red Lobster parent Darden Restaurants Inc blamed inclement winter weather for a drop in U.S. traffic last quarter.
-(Reporting by Lisa Baertlein in Los Angeles; Editing by Andrew Hay and Robin Paxton)
+Companies ranging from McDonald’s Corp (MCD.N) to Olive Garden and Red Lobster parent Darden Restaurants Inc (DRI.N) blamed inclement winter weather for a drop in U.S. traffic last quarter.

+Reporting by Lisa Baertlein in Los Angeles; Editing by Andrew Hay and Robin Paxton